-Learn what is Database Security and related concepts like security threats, best practices to follow, testing types, techniques, testing process, etc:
+Learn what Database Security is and related concepts like security threats, best practices to follow, testing types, techniques, testing processes, etc.:

 In this tutorial, we will explore what is database security, the type of database threat that exists, the importance of securing our database, and some tools that you can use to perform Database Security Testing.

-We will also learn about Database Security best practices, types of database security testing, process, and techniques.
+We will also learn about Database Security best practices, types of database security testing, processes, and techniques.

 What You Will Learn: